mbedini/The-HCP-MMP1.0-atlas-in-FSL/README.md

 ### Importing the atlas in FSL

 - To download the HCP-MMP1 atlas without installing AFNI download the [latest atlas repository](https://afni.nimh.nih.gov/pub/dist/tgz/atlases_latest.tgz) of the package.
 Unzip the folder and copy the file "MNI_Glasser_HCP_v1.0.nii.gz" in your /downloads_path/.
-Reorient the file to match the orientation that it's best liked by FSLeyes with the fslreorient2std command:
+Reorient the file to match the orientation that it's best-liked by FSLeyes with the fslreorient2std command:
 ```
 $ fslreorient2std /your_downloads_path/MNI_Glasser_HCP_v1.0.nii.gz /your_downloads_path/MNI_Glasser_HCP_v1.0.nii.gz
 ```